githubuniverseworkshops/github-devsecops-fundamentals/docs/exercises/01.collaborate/index.md

 !!! quote "Continuous Collaboration"

-    Continuous Collaboration enables working together across technical and cultural boundaries as a unified team to accomplish a goal through practices like ChatOps and technologies like MS Teams.
-Individuals and interactions over processes and tools; Working software over comprehensive documentation; Customer collaboration over contract negotiation; Responding to change over following a plan.
+    Continuous collaboration enables working together across technical and cultural boundaries as a unified team, reducing frictions and increasing the velocity to accomplish common goals.

     ## Objectives